 Area of a Circle or Regular Polygon

-There's a nice way to see why the formula for the of radius R is: * R2.
+There’s a nice way to see why the formula for the area of a circle of radius R is: Pi * R2.

 It has an interesting relationship with the formula for the circumference of a circle, which is 2 * Pi * R (and that is a consequence of the definition of Pi, which is defined to be the ratio of the circumference of a circle to its diameter.)